theresaswayne/imagej-plugins/Stereology/readme_stereology.md

 ## Disclaimer

-I have tested these at the time of uploading, but they may not be actively kept up to date with future versions of ImageJ.
+I have tested these at the time of uploading.
 If you find a bug, please contact me.

 ## Contact